What is a Foreign Tax Identifying Number (FTIN)?

 Information on the FTIN number that is required to complete the W-8BEN Tax Form

-Jukin Media requires a Foreign Tax Identification number (FTIN) in order to validate your information.
+Jukin Media requires a Foreign Tax Identification number (FTIN) in order to validate your tax information.
 You will not be able to receive payment without entering this number.

 For help completing your international tax form, please see our FAQ article: the W-8BEN (for non-US residents).